APS IH / August 2010

 Less Restrictive Alternatives and Subsequent Referral Within Six Months

-If a less restrictive alternative is put in place after a guardianship referral, and within six months APS receives a new intake and validates abuse, neglect, or financial exploitation of the client, a new referral to and assessment by DADS is required.
+If a less restrictive alternative is put in place after a guardianship referral, and within six months APS receives a new intake and validates abuse, neglect, or financial exploitation of the client, a new referral to and assessment by HHSC is required.

 • the client does not have financial resources or the likelihood of achieving eligibility for benefits to pay for care; or